okeeffed/developer-notes/manual/Go/Go-Dev-Guide.md

     os.Exit(1)
   }

-  // Updated code to simplify the process io.Copy(os.Stdout, resp.Body)
+  // Updated code to simplify the process and print the resp.Body to Stdout io.Copy(os.Stdout, resp.Body)
 }
 ```